jonhil/autohotkey-skripts/README.md

-# autohotkey_tools
+# Codesnippets for AutoHotkey
-Some skripts working with *.ahk ahkscript.org
+Skripts that are workting with [AutoHotkey](https://www.autohotkey.com/)

+## Info
-Some skripty I'm using to make my pc life easier.
+Some skripts that I'm using to make my PC life easier.
 Maybe they'll help you to make your's easier too!?